MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/what-s-new-in-unified-service-desk.md

 Windows screen reader for speech output in the [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] client.
 All the controls that are part of the [!INCLUDE[pn-ms-dyn-365](../includes/pn-ms-dyn-365.md)] Web Client package are [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] compliant.
+For the custom controls that you develop as part of the solution package, you need to define the necessary properties to make the controls JAWS compliant.

 You can configure [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader support for controls that are focusable.
-[!INCLUDE[pn-jaws](../includes/pn-jaws.md)] does not support controls that are non focusable, such as a label.
+By design of the product, the tab position does not focus the non-focusable controls.
+Hence, [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] does not read controls that are non focusable, such as text block, image, and labels.
 However, as a workaround, you can create the non-focusable control as a user control (wrap it with \<UserControl\>) to support [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader.

 Also, [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader doesn’t support reading button tooltip text.
-But, you can use custom scripts in [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] to enable [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader to read tooltip text.
+But, you can create [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] custom scripts and use  in [!INCLUDE[pn-unified-service-desk](../includes/pn-unified-service-desk.md)] to enable [!INCLUDE[pn-jaws](../includes/pn-jaws.md)] screen reader to read tooltip text.

 More information: [Configure JAWS screen reader support](configure-jaws-screen-reader-support.md)

 ### See also
  [What’s New in Unified Service Desk for administrators](admin/whats-new-unified-service-desk-administrators.md)